Hanian2012/Hanian2012/README.md

+# WELCOME TO MY PAGE
-## 👨‍💻 Huynh Thi Ngoc Han - An Giang University students
+# 👨‍💻 Huynh Thi Ngoc Han - An Giang University students
 My name is **HUYNH THI NGOC HAN**.
 I am a 3rd-year student at **An Giang University**, majoring in **Information Technology**.
 I am passionate about leveraging technology to solve real-world problems and continuously improving my skills in software development.